 Why do radio transmitters have to comply with licences?

-Radio licences are used internationally to manage the interaction between radio services and to limit harmful interference to receivers.
-All radio transmissions in New Zealand are authorised by licences issued in accordance with the Radiocommunications Act 1989, or are exempted from requiring a licence.
+Radio licences are used nationally and internationally to manage the interaction between radio services and to limit harmful interference to receivers.
+All radio transmissions in New Zealand are authorised by licences issued in accordance with the Radiocommunications Act 1989.

 Radio Spectrum Management (RSM) is responsible for ensuring that licensing compliance requirements are met.